-Sears Canada Inc (SCC.TO: Quote) and Hudson’s Bay Co (HBC.TO) - two entrenched department store operators - may have the most to fear from the No. 2 U.S. discounter, retail experts say.
+Sears Canada Inc SCC.TO and Hudson’s Bay Co (HBC.TO) - two entrenched department store operators - may have the most to fear from the No. 2 U.S. discounter, retail experts say.
 Their shares may be most vulnerable.

 HBC, which went public in November, has traded below its C$17 offer price since its first trading day, partly because of concerns that its turnaround drive might stall once Target arrives.